DiscordBM/DiscordBM/README.md

 [![Build Status](https://github.com/MahdiBM/DiscordBM/actions/workflows/tests.yml/badge.svg)](https://github.com/MahdiBM/DiscordBM/actions/workflows/tests.yml)

-A Discord libarary for making Discord bots in Swift.
+A library for making Discord bots in Swift.

-## How to use
+## How To Use
 First you need to initialize a `GatewayManager` instance, then tell it to connect and start using it:

-### Intializing A Manager With Vapor
+### Initializing A Manager With Vapor
 ```swift
 import DiscordBM
 import Vapor